ssighakoli/Advanced-Database-Organization/assign2/README.md

 # Assignment 2: BUFFER MANAGER

 - The goal of this assignment is to implement a simple buffer manager - which manages a fixed number of pages in memory that represent pages from a page file managed by the storage manager implemented in the previous assignment. <br>
-- The Buffer manager should be able to handle more than one open buffer pool at the same time.
-However, there can only be one buffer pool for each page file. <br>
+- The Buffer manager should be able to handle more than one open buffer pool at the same time. <br>
 - It uses one page replacement strategy whenever the buffer pool is initialized.

 ## What is a buffer pool?